stemcell treatment liver disease arman

 Can stem cells cure liver cirrhosis?

-After Treatment of Liver with Stem Cells
+After Treatment of the Liver with Stem Cells

 Oval Cell Therapy for Liver Cirrhosis Stages